Demurrage currency: North America

 Local stamp scrip systems, many of which incorporated demurrage fees, were used in at least 450 cities during the Great Depression in the United States.

 Most scrip was issued in late 1932 and early 1933 before Franklin Roosevelt succeeded the presidency, and when bank suspensions were the most frequent and widespread.

 The New Jersey, Ohio, Michigan, Indiana, North Dakota, Tennessee, and North Carolina state legislatures all passed laws allowing localities in their respective states to issue stamp scrip.

 Iowa even went as far as to propose issuing statewide stamp scrip, but never enacted it.

 Oregon planned to print $80 million of stamp scrip in 1933, but was stopped by the U.S. Treasury.

 The experiments became so popular that the economist Irving Fisher decided to analyze them.

 Fisher criticized how most of the scrip that was used in the US was undated, since dated scrip would have been necessary to incentivize users to buy stamps for renewing the value of the scrip.

 Fisher instead recommended issuing dated stamp scrip nationwide in his book Stamp Scrip, but President Roosevelt rejected Fisher's recommendations.

 Fisher composed the Bankhead-Pettengill bill that was introduced to Congress by Senator John H. Bankhead II of Alabama on February 17, 1933.

 Fisher proposed a nationwide issue of up to $1 billion in $1 dated stamp scrip as legal tender under the US Treasury, but the bill never came to a vote.

 Similar bills were subsequently proposed in Congress, but none succeeded.

-In March 1933, President Franklin Roosevelt banned all further issues of stamp scrip out of fear that the federal government would lose its authority over the monetary system. which arguably prolonged the Great Depression.
+In March 1933, President Franklin Roosevelt issued an executive order that banned all further issues of stamp scrip out of fear that the federal government would lose its authority over the monetary system. which arguably prolonged the Great Depression.

 In 1936, the Social Credit Party-led government in Alberta, Canada, introduced prosperity certificates in an attempt to alleviate the effects of the Great Depression, with holders having to affix to the back of a certificate a 1-cent stamp before the end of every week, for the certificate to maintain its validity.